tsaridas/stremio-docker/README.md

 ## Last words

 I don't intend to spend much time on this and tried to automate as much as I had time to.
 PRs and Issues are welcome.
-You can also fork and do as you like with the code but if you find some issue please do let me know.
+If you find some issue please do let me know.